luxonis/depthai-python/docs/source/samples/SpatialDetection/spatial_calculator_multi_roi.rst

 Spatial Calculator Multi-ROI
 ============================

-This example shows how one can use multiple ROIs with a single :ref:`SpatailLocationCalculator` node.
+This example shows how one can use multiple ROIs with a single :ref:`SpatialLocationCalculator` node.
 A similar logic could be used as a simple depth line scanning camera for mobile robots.

 .. rubric:: Similar samples: